 Teijin has also started new business in the field of functional food ingredients, among others by concluding a Japan-exclusive sales contract with food ingredients manufacturer Sensus BV, headquartered in Rosenthal, for Inulin, a water-soluble dietary fibre with scientifically proven health benefits.

-Emphasising the strong boundaries between the Netherlands, Japan and Teijin, the company is founding sponsor of the Stedeljik Museum Amsterdam, by developing and supplying the aramid and carbon fibre composite material for construction of the iconic façade of the new wing, opened in 2012.
-Teijin is also supporting the exhibition Colorful Japan, which launches in September 2019 and shows 226 posters by famous Japanese graphic designers.
+Emphasising the strong ties between the Netherlands, Japan and Teijin, the company is founding sponsor of the Stedeljik Museum Amsterdam, by developing and supplying the aramid and carbon fibre composite material for construction of the iconic façade of the new wing, opened in 2012.
+Teijin also supported the exhibition Colorful Japan, which launched in September 2019 and showed 226 posters by famous Japanese graphic designers.

 When the Teijin Group first opened its Dutch office, it was looking to expand the company’s global market prominence in aramid fibres by taking over the Dutch company Accordis.
 A former subsidiary of AkzoNobel, Accordis was already a leading producer of these ultra-strong and versatile synthetic fibres, and with Twaron® it possessed a strong international brand name.

 Thanks to the 2001 acquisition, Teijin Aramid, with its headquarter in Arnhem, now accounts for half of all global production of aramid fibres.
 Just as important, however, is the acquisition of a base in continental Europe.
 Teijin has three hyper-modern production facilities of aramid fiber in the Netherlands (in Emmen, Arnhem and Delfzijl), and has added a distribution and sales centre of polycarbonate resin in Venlo, Limburg.